-We will explain the procedure to you again and you will have the opportunity to ask any questions before completing a consent form.
+We will explain the procedure to you again and you will have the opportunity to ask any questions before completing the consent form.

-We do pleural aspirations in a procedure room.
-You will be asked to either sit or lie in a comfortable position by the doctor.
-The doctor will do an ultrasound scan to confirm the best site to perform the aspiration.
-They will put some jelly on your chest, which isn't painful, but the jelly might be cold.
-The procedure is usually done at the side of your chest, below your armpit, or towards your back.
+We do pleural biopsies in a procedure room.
+You will be asked to lie in a comfortable position by the doctor.
+The doctor will usually do an ultrasound scan to find where best to perform the biopsy.
+They will put some jelly on your chest which might be cold, but it isn't painful.
+The procedure is usually done at the side of your chest, below your armpit.

 Once you are resting comfortably, we'll clean your skin with an alcohol-containing cleaning solution to kill any bacteria.
 This fluid often feels cold.
-We'll inject a local anaesthetic into the skin, to numb the area.
+We'll inject a local anaesthetic into your skin, to numb the area.
 This can feel mildly painful, but the pain disappears quickly.

-Your doctor will then pass a small needle into the pleural space.
+Your doctor will then pass a biopsy needle into the lining of the lung.
 This should not be painful, although you may feel some pressure or pulling.
-The fluid will then be removed from the chest.
+The needle makes a loud clicking noise.
+The doctor will take several biopsies, using the ultrasound machine as a guide.